ljloaizap/perexma/README.md

 ### Open questions
 1. :question: Where to record Pereira expenses?
 This is a pretty custom expense.
 How can make it some sort of generic?
 Especially for what I need to know the expenses list per month as not all months have exactly the same expenses.
 1. Voice recording to get text.
 Is it possible to translate that into API requests?
 In the same fashion as Selenium bots
-1. ...

 ### Modules
+List of modules.
+The ones with :heavy_check_mark: mark are already in Figma.
-1. Admin (django default)
+1. ✓ Admin (django default)
     + Users
+    + Movement type:
-    + Income type: Base Salary, AFC, etc.
+        - Income: Base Salary, AFC, Crypto, etc.
-    + Expense type: Food, Health, etc.
+        - Expense type: Food, Health, Education, Home Bills, etc.
+    + Resource: Cash, Savings account, Credit Card, Crypto, Wallet, etc. (purple table)
+    + Currency: COP, USD, EUR, ARS...
+    - Saving: Lolo, Predial, Declaración, Babe, etc.
-    + Settings: cycle
+    + Settings:
-    + Product type
+        - cycle
-1. Home
+1. ✓ Home
-    + Insights:
+    + ✓ Insights:
-        - What is left to be spent ("Wiiii")
+        - ✓ What is left to be spent ("Wiiii")
-        - Pending to be paid for current cycle
-    + Summary: Upcoming bills
+    + ✓ Summary: Upcoming bills
-    + Summary I have: `X` of resources, `Y` of savings and `Z` of expenses
-1. Register
+1. :wrench: Register
-    + Income & Expenses
+    + ✓ Income & Expenses
     + Loans & Borrowings
-    + Resources (capital)
-    + Savings
+    + ✓ Savings
 1. Analytics
     + Display expenses: monthly | weekly | daily | custom
     + Pie chart per type (as spreadsheet)